-We are helping Winthrop, MA home, condominium, and business owners with storm, flooding, and wind damage insurance claims in the following neighborhoods:
+We are helping Winthrop, MA home, condominium, and business owners with winter storm, ice dam, water pipe bursts damage insurance claims in the following neighborhoods:

 Global Patriot Adjusters is a public insurance adjusting company built with the mindset of bringing every dollar deserved to clients from an insurance claim.
 We maintain the best reputation in the public adjuster business because we take every claim as a project with personal ownership and accountability.

 Please call Marc Lancaric at 508-280-6499 with any questions about our MA insurance adjusting services.

 For a FREE CLAIMS EVALUATION for your home, condominium, or business, please fill out the Contact Us form.

 “My team is here to help you get the most money for your insurance claims.
 We work for you!” — Marc Lancaric

 Marc Lancaric, President / Public Insurance Adjuster